adrianlee44/ng-backbone/README.md

 BangularCollection
 ---

-  Base Bangular collection with support for $models.
-When overriding initialize method and you would like to keep `$models` feature, you'll have to explicity call BangularCollection initialize:
+  Base Bangular collection extends Backbone.collection by adding additonal properties and functions, such as `$models` and `$status`.
+When overriding initialize method but you would like to keep `$models` feature, you'll have to explicity call BangularCollection initialize:
   ```javascript
   var SampleCollection = BangularCollection.extend({
     initialize: function(models, options) {